 New to knitting?
-Try our quick and easy knitting project for beginners.
+Try our quick and easy mitten knitting pattern for beginners.

 Brighten up your winter with these cute colour block mittens.
 Or, if this pattern doesn’t take your fancy, check out our Ravelry store where there’s loads more warm winter patterns for you to make!

 Personalise your mitts by embroidering winter florals on the cuffs.
-And if you’re in need of a more colourful pair, head to our orange bow, crochet wrist warmers tutorial on the blog.
+And if you’re in need of a more colourful easy mitten knitting pattern, head to our orange bow, crochet wrist warmers tutorial on the blog.

 You will need: